Expert Craftsmanship & Timeless Beauty

 Beyond the timber frame package, many of your design choices will affect the overall turnkey cost of your project.
 There are endless choices when it comes to finish options such as appliances, cabinets, and lighting fixtures.
 Your builder will provide you with an allowance or options list to keep your project in line with both your budget and unique style.
 Additionally, different geographic economies create variances in the average cost of labor and local materials.
 The average cost to build in some areas of the United States may be as little as $150/SF or as much as $600/SF.

-Each project goes through a detailed shop drawing process and review that includes all structural engineering calculations and professional engineering stamps on structurally related drawings for the timber frame and SIPs.
+Each project goes through a detailed shop drawing review process that includes all structural engineering calculations and professional engineering stamps on structurally related drawings for the timber frame and SIPs.
 This process checks for accuracy on:

-Once drawings are approved, we will create a schedule and timeline for your frame to get cut on our CNC machine.
+Once shop drawings are approved, we can schedule your frame in our production queue.
 To reduce any errors during fabrication, we run a test piece through our machine between each project to confirm that the calibration is set correctly before we move to the next project.
 Our timbers are all pre-drilled, pre-cut, and hand-sanded at our facility so that there’s no extra onsite work needed for assembly.
 Similarly, our SIPs are pre-cut for accuracy with electrical chases, insulated headers, embedded nailers, and hardware included.

-Once your package is ready to be shipped, we will label, sticker, and wrap the timbers on to shipping pallets before it leaves our facility.
-Should you choose to add our installation service to your package, we will send a full framing crew to erect the frame and panels.
+Once your package is ready to be shipped, we label, sticker, and securely wrap the timbers onto shipping pallets prior to leaving our facility.

 Curious what a timber frame raising looks like?
 Check out this video of our installation team assembling the Twin Sisters Ranch outside Boulder, Colorado.